 As a Church of England school, students at St Hilda's study RE across all key stages.
 In Year 12 and 13 all students will take part in Core RE lessons.
-In Year 12, students will have Core RE for 1 hour every fortnight which will appear on their timetable.
+In Year 12, students will have Core RE for 1 hour each week for 1 term which will appear on their timetable.
 There will also be an additional two drop down days within the academic year.
-Year 12 will complete 3 modules including:
+In Year 13, form tutors will deliver RE as part of the wider curriculum in form time.